silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 **mysite/_config/app.yml**

     :::yml
-    SilverStripe\Control\Director:
-      middlewares:
+    SilverStripe\Core\Injector\Injector:
+      SilverStripe\Control\HTTPMiddleware.director:
+        class: SilverStripe\Control\CompositeHTTPMiddleware
+        properties:
+          Middlewares:
            - %$ConfiguredMiddleware
     SilverStripe\Core\Injector\Injector:
       ConfiguredMiddleware:
-       class: $CustomMiddleware
+       class: 'CustomMiddleware'
        properties:
          Secret: "DIFFERENT-ONE"

 ## Route-specific middleware

 Alternatively, you can apply middlewares to a specific route.
 These will be processed after the global middlewares.
-You do this by specifying the "Middlewares" property of the route rule:
+You do this by specifying the "Middleware" property of the route rule:

 **mysite/_config/app.yml**